 Most humans develop bad, unhealthy habits at some point in life.
-Some of these habits are obviously unattractive or socially unacceptable like picking your nose, but others may slip other people’s notice like not cleaning your countertops regularly.
-However, when you have dental implants, certain bad habits can directly impact your restored smile.
-In fact, the following habits can make dental implant failure a nightmarish reality.
+Some of these actions are obviously unattractive or socially unacceptable like picking your nose, but others may slip other people’s notice like not cleaning your countertops regularly.
+Unfortunately, others still are dangerous and harmful for your health.
+When you have dental implants, certain tendencies can directly impact your restored smile.
+In fact, the following habits can make dental implant failure a real possibility.

 Smoking or Using Tobacco

-For decades, the dangers of cigarettes and other tobacco products on the body have been studied and revealed, but smoking, vaping, and other tobacco uses are just as risky for your implant-retained prosthetic teeth.
+The dangers of cigarettes and other tobacco products have been shared for years, but smoking, vaping, and other tobacco uses are just as risky for your implant-retained prosthetic teeth.
 Not only can the chemicals within tobacco cause health problems overall, but the act of smoking and vaping increases bacterial growth inside the mouth, which can pave the way for peri-implantitis.
 This gum infection leads to dental implant failure.

 Skipping Daily Oral Hygiene